Chapter 28 – Let’s Talk

 Did you ever have sex with Aaron while he was unconscious?

-The last question itself was so disrespectful and perverse.
-It was all disrespectful and perverse but that particular question took it to a level causing his lips to shake at the mere suggestion.
+The last question hit like a gong so loud there was physical air displacement in the small room at the disrespectfulness and perversion of the idea causing his lips to shake at the mere suggestion.
 There was a tear that formed, he didn’t bother wiping it.
 He let it drop.
 This was so wrong on so many different levels.

 And it kept going.
 And going.
 He was getting nauseous.